-If you pass SEARCH you will be invited to attend an interview with Hertfordshire Constabulary.
+If you pass OAC you will be invited to attend an interview with us.
 This will assess your values and motivations for joining and also test your local knowledge.
-The interview will last for approximately 30 minutes and is constructed in a similar way to the SEARCH interview.
+The interview will last for approximately 30 minutes and is constructed in a similar way to the OAC interview.

 If you are successful, you will receive a conditional offer and we will start progressing your pre-appointment checks, including vetting, medical, references, fitness test and a drugs test.
 Until these checks are complete you should not hand in your notice with your current employer.

 Our vetting e-form asks for more details about you and those you live with.
 You will also be required to undertake biometric vetting, which involves your DNA and fingerprints being taken, and a hair sample will be taken for a drug test.
 Further details will be provided at the time.
 You can find an in-depth explanation of the vetting process in the eligibility criteria page.